Adegorr/landing_page/README.md

 # landing_page
-Landing page challenge for The Odin Project
+Landing page challenge for The Odin Project.
+In this, I created an attempt at a Traveling Website Landing Page.